MatthewZito/lib.envoy/README.md

 Instead, we use the memory format of the node structure itself to calculate an *offset* at which the data represented by that node resides.
 That is, the offset is said to be 'glued' to the node at no additional expense.

 A considerable benefit here is we no longer incur *any* cost of carrying around data, even a pointer. `envoy` implements notification chains using this variety of linked list; you can find the source code in both this library and `lib.cartilage`

+### Example: Routing Tables

+[Here's a simplified example](../envoy/examples/routing_table/) of what a real use case for notification chains might look like.

+Notice the publisher thread is never actually aware of subscribers - instead, the data source (in this case a routing table) implements an API that allows the transference of events between the two data structures.

+The data source also handles the initialization of subscription nodes before they are passed on to the envoy.

+In the example, we generate *N* subscriber threads which each subscribe to a determinate number of routing table entries of *X* ip address.

+We then spawn the publisher thread, which updates *N* random entries of the routing table.

+### Invoking the simulation

+Use the Makefile to compile, then execute the program to see the verbose output of the simulation.

+Notice we first spawn *N* subscriber threads; each subscriber chooses a random integer between 0 - 9 and begins subscribing to IP addresses ending with that integer.

+Each subscriber will be notified with the `ENVOY_CONFIRM_SUBSCRIBE` opcode immediately.

+Next, we spawn the publisher thread.
+This thread similarly begins choosing ip addresses at random and edits their routing table entries, causing subscribers to be notified of changes.

+In a real system these threads would most likely be detached (i.e. the main thread / process would be indefinite), but for our purposes we end the program by joining all threads and ensuring our main thread has awaited them.

 ## Dynamic Linking